-5. Inner freewheel body with 2 pawls and spring fitted.
+5. Inner freewheel body with 2 pawls and springs fitted.

 6. 3 x Spacer washers of different thicknesses.

 7. Top cone ring with 2 notches.
-These notches are very shallow but allow you to unscrew the ring.
-The ring holds the freewheel together.
+These notches are very shallow but allow you to loosen and tighten the cone ring.
+The cone ring holds the inner and outer freewheel bodies together.

 The tools I used to service my Regina freewheels were;

 Required to remove the freewheel from the bicycle wheel.
 There are many different types to suit different brands and models do your research carefully before buying if you don’t have one.